logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README.md

 - **Security:** REST server security settings

+  - **TLS:** Enable/Disable TLS.
+The default value is *true*.
       - **EnableTLS:** Enable/Disable TLS.
 The default value is *true*.

       - **RequireAndVerifyClientCert:**  Enable/Disable TLS client certificate requirement.
 The default value is *true*.

       - **RootCACertFile:**  Root CA file.
 Used in testing that use self-signed certificates.
 The default value is not set.

       - **CertificateFile:** Server certificate file.
 The default value is not set.

       - **PrivateKeyFile:** Server private key file.
 The default value is not set.

+  - **APIKeyParameters:**

+      - **UseHopsworksAPIKeys:**  Enable/Disable Hopsworks API Key for authentication

+      - **CacheRefreshIntervalSec:** The API Keys are cached and refreshed periodically.
+You can not set the refresh period to zero.

+      - **CacheUnusedEntriesEvictionSec:** Unused API Keys are automatically evicted from the cache.
+Eviction time can not be less than cache refersh time (CacheRefreshIntervalSec)

 - **Log:** REST Server logging settings